Overlord-Runt/Cross-Bow/README.md

 Its in a normal arduino code file and is about 100 lines long(i pressed enter 5 times).
 Most of our effort was put into engineering this thing to work so the firmware isnt that special.

-It uses interupt functions for the button presses and ony really does basic things
+It uses interupt functions for the button presses and only really does basic things

 ## HOW TO BUILD
 1. Print all the parts